-The Self Help Group (SHG) Programme 2021 was implemented by The Dream Welfare Society to promote financial inclusion, collective savings, livelihood enhancement, and social empowerment among women from marginalized communities.
-With a total investment of ₹3,86,000, the programme supported 600 SHG members, directly benefiting 2,032 individuals and indirectly impacting 12,192 people across households and communities.
-The total outreach of 14,224 people reflects a strong multiplier effect (×6), highlighting the effectiveness of women-led, group-based development models.
+The Self Help Group Programme was implemented by The Dream Welfare Society to promote financial inclusion, collective savings, livelihood enhancement, and social empowerment among women from marginalized communities.
+Through dedicated support, the programme assisted SHG members, directly benefiting individuals and indirectly impacting people across households and communities.
+The overall outreach reflects a strong multiplier effect, highlighting the effectiveness of women-led, group-based development models.

 | Parameter | Details |